 I offer a discount when any two massages booked back-to-back by the same person.
 Couples, friends, siblings... book together, and get 10% off!

 Please arrive 10 minutes early for your appointment.
 Time for your appointment has been specially arranged for you.
-If you arrive late your session may be shortened in order to accommodate others whose appointments follow yours.
-We will do our best to provide you with the services you have booked, but we cannot guarantee the full time if you arrive late.
+If you arrive late your session will end at the scheduled time.
 Full payment for your scheduled services will be expected.

 If you need to reschedule your appointment, you can log into your account and make changes anytime.
 For late notice cancellations, please contact me as soon as possible.

 Cancellations without 24 hour notice may result in a charge for your session, as that time has been set aside specifically for you.

 I accept cash, Venmo, PayPal, credit card, and gift certificates.